-- a. chemical footprint reduction goal,
+- chemical footprint reduction goal,

-- b. relevant manufacturing operations, and
+- relevant manufacturing operations, and

-- c. timeline.
+- timeline.

-A company earns points for Option c if it uses the CFP CoHCs Reference List or an equivalent list to measure progress to its chemical footprint reduction goal.
+A company earns points for Option c if it uses either the CFP Chemicals of High Concern (CoHCs) Reference List or the CFP Solar CoHCs Reference List to measure progress to its chemical footprint reduction goal.
+See Terms & Definitions section for definition of the CFP CoHCs Reference List and CFP Solar CoHCs Reference List.
+The Solar CoHCs Reference List is a subset of the CoHCs Reference List plus the addition of chemical classes relevant to the solar industry.
 CFP defines "chemical footprint of manufacturing operations" as the "total mass of chemicals of high concern (CoHCs) used on their own or in mixtures, directly in or created during the manufacture of a product that are not incorporated in whole or in part in the product or its packaging."
-For a list of CoHCs see the CFP CoHCs Reference List.